johnwils/meteor-react-template/README.md

 *Note:* Meteor's reactive `withTracker` can also fetch data in any sub component (if really needed).

 ### api
 The 'api' folder contains 1 folder per collection (all methods and publications for each endpoint are exclusive to each folder).
 This makes it easy to maintain each collection endpoint.
+All collections use `aldeed:collection2` to enable schema validation on inserts.
+Both collections and methods use `simpl-schema` to validate paramaters.

 #### methods
-All methods use MDG's [mdg:validated-method](https://atmospherejs.com/mdg/validated-method).
+Methods use MDG's [mdg:validated-method](https://atmospherejs.com/mdg/validated-method).
 The benefits of validated methods over regular methods are listed here: [https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod](https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod)

 ##### Validated Method Mixins:

-To further build on validated methods, the following mixins add used to add functionality.
+The following mixins are used with methods:

-[didericis:callpromise-mixin](https://atmospherejs.com/didericis/callpromise-mixin) is used to return a promise to the client instead of a callback.
+- [didericis:callpromise-mixin](https://atmospherejs.com/didericis/callpromise-mixin) is used to return a promise to the client instead of a callback.
 Async/await code is used on the client for handling methods.

-[lacosta:method-hooks](https://atmospherejs.com/lacosta/method-hooks) is used to provide before and after hooks when methods are called.
+- [lacosta:method-hooks](https://atmospherejs.com/lacosta/method-hooks) provides before and after hooks when methods are called.

-[tunifight:loggedin-mixin](https://atmospherejs.com/tunifight/loggedin-mixin) is used to only allow logged-in users to call methods.
-It also uses `alanning:roles` to check the user has the correct role to call the method.
+- [tunifight:loggedin-mixin](https://atmospherejs.com/tunifight/loggedin-mixin) is used to only allow logged-in users to call methods and uses `alanning:roles` to check the user has the correct role privileges to call the method.

-## Roles
+## roles
-`alanning:roles` is used to add an 'admin' role to the first registered user.

-Subsequent users are assigned a 'user' role.

-This can be built upon to provide different access to different users.
+Basic roles are defined using `alanning:roles`.

+The first user is 'admin' and subsequent users are 'user'.

 ## scss
 SCSS is also locally scoped to each page/component folder.
 This makes managing styles easy, as .scss files are in the same folder as the component file.